Contact Me|Research

 In 1988, the company was purchased by Autodesk (makers of AutoCAD), but in 1992 Autodesk "dropped" the project.TN2 The reason why Autodesk gave up Xanadu is unclear.
 Perhaps, it was due to the fact that despite the decades of research and development, the group never officially released a single product.
 Or, perhaps, the company management deemed that the sprint of the World-Wide Web made further development of the system unnecessary.

-After Nelson reorganized his project in 1993, he was invited to work in Japan, where he is currently developing the Xanadu system.
-"The nature and difference of my designs," says Nelson, "has not been well understood in the American computer world, where ideas are reduced to slogans and sales ratings.
-My ideas have been much better understood abroad -- especially in Japan."TN1
+After Nelson reorganized his project in 1993, he was invited to work in Japan, where he was developing the Xanadu system in late nineteen nineties.
+"The nature and difference of my designs," said Nelson, "has not been well understood in the American computer world, where ideas are reduced to slogans and sales ratings.
+My ideas have been much better understood abroad especially in Japan."TN1

-Unfortunately, the Xanadu system does not yet exist, but the World-Wide Web is a step in the right direction towards the "universal interactive media."
+Unfortunately, the Xanadu system failed to materialize.
+Fortunately, the World-Wide Web gained traction as the the "universal interactive media."
 Yet, its current design has certain problems.

-The system requirements for running a WWW server are minimal, so even administrators with limited funds had a chance to become information providers.
+The system requirements for running a Web server are minimal, so even administrators with limited funds had a chance to become information providers.
 Because of the intuitive nature of hypertext, many inexperienced computer users were able to connect to the network.
-Furthermore, the simplicity of the HyperText Markup Language, used for creating interactive documents, allowed these users to contribute to the expanding database of documents on the Web.
-Also, the nature of the World-Wide Web provided a way to interconnect computers running different operating systems, and display information created in a variety of existing media formats (see Figure 3).
+Furthermore, the simplicity of the HyperText Markup Language (HTML), used for creating interactive documents, allowed these users to contribute to the expanding database of documents on the Web.
+Also, the nature of the Web provided a way to interconnect computers running different operating systems, and display information created in a variety of existing media formats (see Figure 3).

 Figure 3: Unification of Media Formats and Computing Platforms

-In short, the possibilities for hypertext in the world-wide environment are endless.
-With the computer industry growing at today's pace, no one knows what awaits us at the turn of the 21st century.
+The possibilities for hypertext in the world-wide environment are endless.
+With the Web continuing to expand at an incredible rate, no one knows what awaits this universal information sharing platform as it permeates all aspects of our lives.

 A Note About This Paper

 I wrote this paper in April 1995 in an attempt to explore the origins of the World-Wide Web, which was beginning its explosive growth at that time.
-As I write this note, 10 years have passed since the paper's birth.
-It has withstood the test of time well; referring to historical facts, it continues to be relevant today.
-In 2005 I briefly edited this paper, mainly to update links in the References section, but also to remove the mention of the Mosaic browser and to add Internet Explorer.
-One arcane term that remains in the paper for sentimental reasons is "the WWW," which the reader should read as "the Web."
+The paper has withstood the test of time well; referring to historical facts, it continues to be relevant today.
+I briefly edited this paper in 2005 then again in 2015 to update links in the References section and tweak some wording.

 References